Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 *My intention is for you to feel comfortable and confident with PyTest, ready to use and deepen your skill set from today.*

+There is a coupon for my Udemy course 'Pytest Hooks and Plugins'.
+I will give link later and it is accessible until end of Monday.

 ## Timings

 I am mindful that the talks etc after 11 am break start at 11:20, the time the workshop is due to end.